Abstract

 - Semantics-based: mathematics consists of mental constructions.

-- Rejection of Law of the Excluded Middle ().
+- Rejection of the Law of the Excluded Middle ().

 Formalism